micro-os-plus/web-jekyll/pages/user-manual/event-flags.md

 ## Raising event flags

-In programing language terms, raising flags is equivalent to OR-ing the corresponding bits in the event flags mask.
+In programming language terms, raising flags is equivalent to OR-ing the corresponding bits in the event flags mask.
 Once raised, the flags remain raised until they are checked, or explicitly cleared.
 Raising an already raised flag is a no-op.

 When a thread or an ISR raises a flag, all threads that have their wait conditions satisfied will be resumed.